CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_1/Introduction/aiSystemsAsIntelligentAgents.md

 - In a fully observable environment, an agent's sensors give it access to the complete state of the environment at all times

-Deterministic Vs Stochastic
+Deterministic Vs Stochastic/Random

 - In a deterministic environment the next state is completely determined by the current state and the action executed by the agent

 Episodic Vs Sequential

-- In an episodic environment the agent's experience is divided into atomic "apisodes".
-Each episode consists of the agent perciving and then performing a single action, and the choice of action in each episode depends only on the episode itself
+- In an episodic environment the agent's experience is divided into atomic "episodes".
+Each episode consists of the agent perciving and then performing a single action, and the choice of action in each episode depends only on the episode itself.

 Static Vs Dynamic